Dozens flee homes as wildfires rage in Greece, PM urges calm

 Tsipras urged calm as more than 140 firefighters with 80 fire engines and 11 aircraft battled the flames near Athens that crept close to homes.

-A neighborhood playground was razed and flames surrounded the local church.
+A neighbourhood playground was razed and flames surrounded the local church.
 Dozens of people, including elderly women covering their faces with headscarves, tried to put out the flames with buckets of water.

 "We all need to stay calm," Tsipras told reporters.